i16n/projects/README.md

 - 👋 Hi, I’m @Isaac H
-- 👀 I’m interested in Programming and have a background in Finance
+- 👀 I’m interested in Programming and have a background in Finance (private markets -- Venture, REPE, Growth)
 - 🌱 This is a showcase of my projects done in & outside of my regular classes
 - 📫 How to reach me - here on Github